HyperbolicLabs/hyperbolic-ts/packages/ai-sdk-provider/README.md

-# OpenRouter Provider for Vercel AI SDK
+# Hyperbolic Provider for Vercel AI SDK

 The [Hyperbolic](https://hyperbolic.xyz/) provider for the [Vercel AI SDK](https://sdk.vercel.ai/docs) gives access to over 300 large language model on the OpenRouter chat and completion APIs.